ammarzeyad/Project-Tools/tools.md

 - Linux have a light size to install it and more speed than the other OS system.

 - Linux have a great support most of the programming languages like the C, C++, CSS, Java, JavaScript, HTML, PHP, Perl, Python, Ruby.

+## Software Development Methodology

+- What is Software Development Methodology ?

+- software development methodolgy is a process of a group of processes that is use in software development.

+## what i use and why ?

+i use the Agile Methodology and why because the tasks can broken in to short sprints that takes about 1 - 4 weeks to complete it and by this Methodology i can have a feedback from the customers and i do the change to it.

+## the Avdantegs for this methodology

+- The project has a few errors bucause it split into division of tasks and getting a review of every step we take in the project.

+- Due to frequent and transparent development, there is clarity between team members during development.

+- Changes in project specifications are easily addressed and implemented with minimal disruption to the timeframe.

+## the Disavdantegs for this methodology

+- It is possible that this method may cause a loss of concentration in the members due to the frequent demand for changes.

+- for the part of documentation in this method it take a long time to git done.

+- it fouce in the feedback and the discussions which it will take a too time  for the team.